 Higher Federal Health Care Match Reduces Overall Spending.
 Spending in FY 2016-17 is now forecast to be $41.524 billion, $129 million (0.3 percent) lower compared to November estimates.
 Driving the change are lower projections in the health and human services budget area due to a higher allotment of federal Children’s Health Insurance Program funding which results in lower state obligations for medical assistance.

 Long Term Budget Outlook Remains Strong.
 The improved budget outlook continues into the planning horizon as revenue growth exceeds spending growth.
-There is a structural balance of $3.184 billion for FY 2018-19.
+Without adjusting for inflation, there is a structural balance of $2.046 billion for FY 2018-19.
 Economic changes, as well as the nature and timing of any budget changes for the 2016-17 biennium, may materially affect both revenue and expenditure projections for the next biennium.

 February 26, 2016